Chart Color Schemes

 Carrum Downs has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects that could affect this region.
-Notable initiatives include the 42-50 Hall Road Townhouses, Lavender Hill Reserve Multi-use Courts, 21 Mccormicks Road Townhouses, and Carrum Downs Recreation Reserve Improvements.
-The following list details those most relevant:.
+AreaSearch identified 15 projects likely affecting the region.
+Notable ones include 42-50 Hall Road Townhouses, Lavender Hill Reserve Multi-use Courts, 21 McCormicks Road Townhouses, and Carrum Downs Recreation Reserve Improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.